matter-labs/zksync/docs/protocol.md

 The user can request this operation to withdraw funds if he thinks that his transactions are censored by validators.

 It starts as a priority operation - user calls contract method `fullExit`.
 After that operator includes this operation in a block.
-A fee for full exit is taken in the smart contract.
-It depends on a transaction gas price.
-It is not included in pubdata.

 #### Onchain operation